stanfordnlp/pyreft/README.md

 </h3>

 # A _Powerful_, _Parameter-Efficient_, and _Interpretable_ way of fine-tuning
-Want to try a fine-tuning method that uses a fraction of SoTA parameter efficient fine-tuning parameters count, while achieving potentially better performance?
+Want to try a fine-tuning method that uses a fraction of SoTA PEFT parameters count, while achieving potentially better performance?
 Introducing **pyReFT**, a **representation fine-tuning (ReFT)** library that supports adapting internal language model representations via trainable interventions.
 With fewer fine-tuning parameters and more robust performance, **pyReFT** can boost fine-tuning efficiency, decrease fine-tuning cost, while opening the doors to study the interpretability of adapting parameters.

 **pyReFT** supports